Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 \section{Introduction}

 Selberg was one of many mathematicians for whom investigating the Riemann hypothesis would lead to deep results of broad interest, not only in analytic number theory but also in many other neighboring fields.
 To wit, Selberg's trace formula was one of the main inspirations of the Langlands program.
-Although the Selberg trace formula has been applied in a multitude of settings, the Selberg zeta function is nonetheless shrouded with a certain mystique, because it is defined in terms of quantities which are in general incomputable, namely the set of lengths of closed geodesics on a Riemannian manifold,
+The Selberg zeta function is shrouded with a certain mystique because it is defined in terms of quantities which are in general incomputable, namely the set of lengths of closed geodesics on a Riemannian manifold,